MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).

+## Version 87.0.664.00: December 3

+Fixed various bugs and performance issues.
+The following feature was updated for this release.

+- **Shopping is enabled by default**.
+Starting with Microsoft Edge version 87, enterprise users can benefit from shopping in Microsoft Edge.
+With Shopping features, Microsoft Edge helps users find coupons and better prices while shopping online.
+(The Coupon experience was released with Stable version 87.0.664.41).
+The Price Comparison experience is now available with this update.
+This feature can be configured using the [EdgeShoppingAssistantEnabled](https://docs.microsoft.com/deployedge/microsoft-edge-policies#edgeshoppingassistantenabled) policy.
+[Blog Learn More](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#shopping).

 ## Version 87.0.664.52: November 30

 Fixed various bugs and performance issues.